 Course Fees:

 Departments can attach fees to the courses to cover the expense of materials required for completing the course.
-These non-refundable fees are assessed after the open enrollment period for the semester.
+These non-refundable fees are assessed after the add/drop enrollment period at the start of each semester.

 Distributional Changes: